traject/traject/doc/extending.md

 use it in traject config files.

-You might want to have code local to your traject project; or you might want to use ruby gems with shared code in your traject project.
+You might want to have code local to your traject project; or you might want to use ruby gems to share code between projects and developers.
 A given project may use both of these techniques.

 Here are some suggestions for how to do this, along with mention